italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

       - **Description**
       - **Reference**
     * - **alg**
-      - A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
+      - OPTIONAL.
+A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
 It MUST be one of the supported algorithms listed in the Section `Cryptographic Algorithms <algorithms.html>`_ and MUST NOT be set to ``none`` or any symmetric algorithm (MAC) identifier.
       - :rfc:`7516#section-4.1.1`.
     * - **kid**
-      -  Unique identifier of the ``jwk`` inside the ``cnf`` claim of Wallet Attestation as base64url-encoded JWK Thumbprint value.
+      -  OPTIONAL.
+Unique identifier of the ``jwk`` inside the ``cnf`` claim of Wallet Attestation as base64url-encoded JWK Thumbprint value.
       - :rfc:`7638#section_3`.
     * - **typ**
-      -  It MUST be set to ``jwt-client-attestation-pop``
+      -  OPTIONAL.
+It MUST be set to ``jwt-client-attestation-pop``
       -  Currently under discussion in [`oauth-attestation-draft <https://vcstuff.github.io/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.html>`_].

-The body of the Wallet Attestation proof of possession JWT MUST contain:
+The body of the Wallet Attestation proof of possession JWT contains:

 .. list-table::
     :widths: 20 60 20